free should be worth paying for ... [🐝U]

 If your free stuff is better than someone else’s paid stuff, potential clients wonder,

-how much better is the paid stuff?”
+“if this is free … how much better is the paid stuff?”

 All that value builds trust